cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 Customers can uninstall the Secrets Provider release by uninstalling the Helm Chart: `helm uninstall secrets-provider `

-It is recommended that customers will delete the Helm Chart in its entirety and individual manifests.
+It is recommended that customers will delete the Helm Chart in its entirety and ***not*** individual manifests.
 For example, we recommend that the customer not delete the individual Job manifest itself.

 The lifecycle of the Job is the length of the process.
 In other words, the time it takes to retrieve the Conjur secrets value and update them in the K8s Secrets.
-To examine the Secrets Provider Job logs, the customer can configure the Job to stay "alive" by adding **ttlSecondsAfterFinished**, with the desired about of seconds, to their Secrets Provider yaml.
-Because of the nature of a Job, a manual delete is not necessary.
+After the Pod terminates successfully, [the Job will remain](https://kubernetes.io/docs/concepts/workloads/controllers/job/#job-termination-and-cleanup) and the customer can fetch logs on the Job.

 ### Order of Deployment